robot297/JAG_12_2019/grades/Lab 11 Questions.md

 If the user clicks 'No' then do nothing.

-For all parts of this lab, make sure you add appropriate error handling, and close all resources (ResultSets, PreparedStatements, Statements, Connections) when your program is done with them.
-Use PreparedStatements for updates, add, delete operations.
+For all parts of this lab, make sure you add appropriate error handling.

 When showing dialogs, use the methods provided in RubikGUI, or your tests will time out.